adam-ard/organic-markdown/README.md

 The other thing you can do in a yaml header block is define constants for short snippets that don't have any attributes except a name.
 This makes your files more concise.
-For example, you may want to reference the project name in you code:
+For example, you may want to reference a project name or version in your source code:

 `````markdown
 ---